Non-Linear Interference Challenging Topological Protection of Chiral Edge States

 For these initial conditions, our numerical calculations show that the dynamics are highly sensitive to the relative phase $\Delta$ of the pulses.
 To quantify the influence of $\Delta$ on the non-linear interaction between the wave packets, we define the flux density through a lattice link starting from a continuity equation.
 Consider a non-linear time evolution as per Eq.~(\ref{Eqn:NL_SGL}) with some $H_F(t)$ containing only time-dependent NN hoppings $J_{\bm \delta}(t)$.
 The density then obeys

 where $\phi_{\bm \delta, \bm j}$ can be interpreted as the probability flux density leaving site $\bm j $ through the $NN$ link $\bm \delta$.
-This expression holds for any lattice type and a generelization to longer-ranged hoppings is straightforward.
+This expression holds for any lattice type and a generalization to longer-ranged hoppings is straightforward.
 Now, we pick a link further down the edge, i.e. far away from the scattering region in propagation direction of the edge state.
 Specifically, we choose the link connecting the 11th and 12th site of the lower edge (cf.~Fig.~\ref{Fig:phot_model_flux}a), and integrate the flux over a sufficiently long time such that the entire remainder of the edge pulse has passed.
-Here, an integration time of ten driving periods is sufficient to capture all of the transmitted flux, i.e. $\phi_\mathrm{T} = \int_0^{10} \phi_{\bm j, \bm \delta}(t) \mathrm d t$.
+Here, an integration time of ten driving periods is sufficient to capture all of the transmitted flux, i.e. $\phi_\mathrm{T} = \int_0^{10T} \phi_{\bm j, \bm \delta}(t) \mathrm d t$.

-Fig.~\ref{Fig:phot_model_flux}b shows the resulting $\phi_\mathrm{T}$ as a function of $\Delta$, with the total flux generated by the wave packet in the edge mode alone indicated as a red dashed line for comparison.
-The deviation of $\phi_\mathrm{T}$ from the red dashed line thus quantifies the violation of the superposition principle by non-linear scattering of the two wave-packets, while the deviation of the red dashed line from $1$ is a correction to the ideal linear Floquet topology at finite intensity.
-Depending on the relative phase, we observe that the edge mode can either be scattered almost completely into the bulk (the dip around $\Delta \approx 1.2 \pi$ marked by a black arrow in Fig.~\ref{Fig:phot_model_flux}b, see also Fig.~\ref{Fig:illustration}b), pass the circulating bulk mode unaffected (the intersections with the red line), or even scatter a portion of the circulating mode so as to amplify the edge state propagation (the peaks at $\Delta \approx \pi$ and $\Delta \approx 1.8 \pi$).
+Fig.~\ref{Fig:phot_model_flux}b shows the resulting $\phi_\mathrm{T}$ as a function of $\Delta$, with the total flux generated by the wave packet in the edge mode alone indicated as a red dashed and grey dotted line for $\gamma = \frac{3}{T}$ and $\gamma = 0$, respectively, for comparison.
+The deviation of $\phi_\mathrm{T}$ from the red dashed line thus quantifies the violation of the superposition principle by non-linear scattering of the two wave-packets, while the deviation of the red dashed line from the grey dotted line is a correction to the ideal linear Floquet topology at finite intensity.
+Depending on the relative phase, we observe that the edge mode can either be scattered almost completely into the bulk (the dip around $\Delta \approx 1.2 \pi$ marked by a black arrow in Fig.~\ref{Fig:phot_model_flux}b, see also Fig.~\ref{Fig:illustration}b), pass the circulating bulk mode unaffected (the intersections with the red dashed line), or even scatter a portion of the circulating mode so as to amplify the edge state propagation (the peaks at $\Delta \approx \pi$ and $\Delta \approx 1.8 \pi$).

 {\it Honeycomb model---} To illustrate the generality of our findings, we also investigate a periodically driven optical Honeycomb lattice that hosts a BEC.
 This system has been realized in Ref.~\cite{Anomalous_Honeycomb} and can be tuned to exhibit a similar effect to the square lattice model considered before.
 The system is effectively described by a tight-binding Honeycomb lattice with two atoms per unit cell and time-dependent hoppings